nanajjar/cci-self-placement/README.md

 ## Setup

-This repo does not require a complicated development setup, and simply relies on basic web developmen skills (HTML/CSS/Javascript).
+This repo does not require a complicated development setup, and simply relies on basic web development skills (HTML/CSS/Javascript).
 The dependencies for the project are linked from the top of the `index.html` file.

 ## Development